Best Software

 Best for: Mid-market in-house legal teams preferring browser-native collaborative drafting

-Juro's generation pattern is browser-native template-plus-AI rather than pure AI-native.
-The user picks a template, the AI assists with field-fill and customization, and the contract lives in a collaborative browser editor through negotiation and signature.
-For mid-market in-house legal teams who want to leave Word entirely, Juro's collaborative experience is the strongest in the category.
+Juro ships an AI Assistant that drafts, reviews, and summarizes contracts, alongside renewal reminders.
+In practice the flow often starts from a template, the AI assists with customization, and the contract lives in a collaborative browser editor through negotiation and signature.
+For mid-market in-house legal teams who want to leave Word entirely, Juro's collaborative experience is among the strongest in the category, based on our review of the product and recurring G2 review themes.

 Generation features: